From Burke’s Peerage and Gentry

 2a Jules William Fiske HARRISON, born at London 27 July 1969, educated at Westminster, and died unmarried in a skiing accident at Zermatt, Switzerland 4 April 1988.

-3a •Alexander Rupert Fiske HARRISON later FISKE-HARRISON, (Clubs: Oxford & Cambridge, Gridiron) playwright and actor ‘The Pendulum’ West End, London 2008, producer Mephisto Productions, bullfighter ganaderia Saltillo 2010, author Into The Arena: The World of the Spanish Bullfight, Profile Books, 2011, born at London 22 July 1976, educated at Eton, University of Oxford (MA), London School of Economics (MSc), and Stella Adler Conservatory of Acting, New York, USA.
+3a •Alexander Rupert Fiske HARRISON later FISKE-HARRISON, (Clubs: Travellers, Gridiron) playwright and actor ‘The Pendulum’ West End, London 2008, producer Mephisto Productions 2009, bullfighter ganaderia Saltillo 2010, author Into The Arena: The World of the Spanish Bullfight, Profile Books, 2011, author Fiesta: How To Survive The Bulls Of Pamplona, Mephisto Press, 2013, Non-Executive Director Fiske PLC 2014, born at London 22 July 1976, educated at Eton, University of Oxford (MA), London School of Economics (MSc), and Stella Adler Conservatory of Acting, New York, USA.

 LINEAGE OF FISKE

 The family of Fiske has long flourished in the counties of Norfolk (recorded as landowners in the Domesday Book) and Suffolk, and derives from the old Norse name of Fiskr.
-Daniel Fisc, of Laxfield is mentioned in a document issued by King John, confirming a grant of land in Digneveton (Dennington), made by the Duke of Lorraine to the men of Laxfield 1 May 1208.
+Legend holds that they arrived with the invading forces of Olaf Tryggvason, King of Norway, at the Battle of Maldon on the Blackwater River in Essex in 991 A.D.
+Daniel Fisk, of Laxfield is mentioned in a document issued by King John, confirming a grant of land in Digneveton (Dennington), made by the Duke of Lorraine to the men of Laxfield 1 May 1208.

 Arms: Chequy, argent and gules, on a pale, sable, three mullets or.

 Crest: on the top of a triangle an estoile.